gitlabhq/gitlabhq/doc/user/admin_area/monitoring/health_check.md

 ## IP whitelist

-To access monitoring resources, the client IP needs to be included in a whitelist.
+To access monitoring resources, the requesting client IP needs to be included in a whitelist.

 [Read how to add IPs to a whitelist for the monitoring endpoints][admin].

 ## Using the endpoints

-With default whitelist settings, the probes can be accessed from localhost:
+With default whitelist settings, the probes can be accessed from localhost using the following format:

 - `http://localhost/-/health`
 - `http://localhost/-/readiness`
 - `http://localhost/-/liveness`

-The first endpoint, `/-/health/`, only checks whether the application server is running.
-It does -not verify the database or other services are running.
+The first endpoint, `health`, only checks whether the application server is running.
+It does not verify the database or other services are running.
 A successful response will return a 200 status code with the following message:

 ```
 GitLab OK